HeloiseS/atlasvras/docs/source/data.rst

 Some Caveats
 ~~~~~~~~~~~~~~~~~~~~

-1. **Only one eyeballer** handled each alert (apart from a few exceptions
+1. Most human-labelled alerts were handled by **only one eyeballer** (apart from a few exceptions
-   posted on slack).
+   posted on slack and the 2000 or so I re-eyeballed).
 Ideally for a well curated data set we would want
    two to three opinions especially for borderline cases.
-Here are a few
-   ways this will affect the current data:
+Here are a few ways this will affect the current data:

    a.
 Not all eyeballers use the Proper Motion star list.
 They will just
       put proper motion alerts in the garbage.
 This will lead to some confusion